Hosepipe Temporary Use Ban - Q & A for customers

 Why didn’t you plan for this?

-We have a plan for periods of dry weather.
+We have a drought plan for periods of dry weather.
 This involves using the large volume of water in Sulby reservoir to supplement supplies to Douglas and the South.
 However, we cannot plan for very long periods of dry weather.
-This summer has been one of the driest on record.
+This spring has been the third driest on record.

 Are we going to run out of water?

-If we have normal winter/autumn rainfall then water stocks will be restored.
+If we have normal winter/autumn rainfall then water stocks will be restored as the reservoirs recover very quickly.

 How long will it last?

 The ban is in place 24/7 until further notice.
-We can’t say for certain how long it will last, but the ban would need to be in place until we receive significant rainfall and our reservoir levels return to normal.
+We can’t say for certain how long it will last, but the ban will need to be in place until we receive significant rainfall and our reservoir levels are healthy.

 Obviously, we can’t predict the weather but we will not have the ban in place any longer than is absolutely necessary.
 We will be closely monitoring this and will keep everyone updated.